johangithub/AFMAN11-217v1/chp6.md

 	+ 6.5.6.3.1.
 Decision Altitude (DA).
 On some approaches, DA replaces the familiar term Decision Height (DH).
 DA conforms to the international convention where altitudes relate to MSL (i.e. referenced on a pressure altimeter) and heights relate to AGL.
 DA is the correct terminology for CAT I ILS, CAT II ILS with RA-NA published, LNAV/VNAV, LPV etc. The published descent profile is flown to the DA, where a missed approach will be initiated if visual references for landing are not established.
 Obstacle clearance criteria accounts for a momentary descent below DA while transitioning to the missed approach.
 Decision Height is a height above touchdown referenced by a RADAR altimeter and should only be referenced for CAT II/III ILS or those procedures using a RADAR altimeter to define minimums/decision points.

 	+ 6.5.6.3.2.
 Minimum Descent Altitude (MDA).
 MDA carries the same meaning as in conventional IAPs, and is associated with LNAV minimums.
 Obstacle clearance is based on no descent below MDA.
-Thus, if vertical guidance is used down to LNAV minimums, pilots must ensure that the descent is broken in time to level off at MDA if visual references for landing are not established.
+Thus, <strong><em>if vertical guidance is used down to LNAV minimums, pilots must ensure that the descent is broken in time to level off at MDA if visual references for landing are not established.</em></strong>

 	+ 6.5.6.3.3.
 LPV.
 Localizer Performance with Vertical Guidance (LPV) minimums are based on augmented GPS systems (WAAS) providing near ILS accuracy.
 LPV minima can be as low as a DA(H) of 250 feet above the ground, with visibility as low as 1/2 mile.